zieren/eltern-emailer/text.md

 * `user` The login email address
 * `pass` The login password

+To disable Eltern-Portal (and only use Schulmanager), leave the defaults unchanged or remove the whole `elternportal` section.

+### `schulmanager`

+These parameters are used to log into the Eltern-Portal.

+* `user` The login email address
+* `pass` The login password

+To disable Schulmanager (and only use Eltern-Portal), leave the defaults unchanged or remove the whole `schulmanager` section.

 ### `smtp`

 These parameters configure the SMTP transport in the Nodemailer module.
 The full set of options described in the [Nodemailer documentation](https://nodemailer.com/smtp/) is available.
 The default values for `port` (465) and `secure` (true) work well for many servers (e.g. Outlook web mail), but yours may require different settings.